IBMTechSales/klp-workshop-labs/2153-Evaluate-App-TransformationAdvisor/README - Copy.md

         gedit ~/modresorts-bundle/Containerfile

-    - The Containerfile is a two-stage Containerfile.
+    - The Containerfile is a two-stage Dockerfile.

       - The first phase is the “**build-stage**” that creates a docker image for the modresorts application.